schooltape/schooltape.github.io/src/index.md

 hero:
   name: "Schooltape"
-  text: "A free an open source extension for Schoolbox!"
+  text: "A free and open source extension for Schoolbox!"
   tagline: "Improving the Schoolbox experience for everyone"
   image: /schooltape.svg
   actions: